SanzharMrz/pic-folder-parser/README.md

 $ nano /etc/systemd/system/photodaemon.service
 ```

-Past this (change working directory to the repo location, python path to your venv location and pathes to photo folder and results folder)
+Past this (change working directory to the repo location, python path to your venv location and paths to photo folder and results folder)

 ```
 [Unit]